AdityaSeth777/PCC-CS391/2.5 - Tower Of Hanoi/Readme.md

+Question -> Implement Tower of Hanoi recursively in C

 This program implements the Tower of Hanoi problem recursively in C language, with an added step counter to count the total number of steps taken to solve the problem.

 The tower_of_hanoi() function takes four arguments: the number of disks n, and the three rods from_rod, to_rod, and aux_rod.
 It recursively solves the problem by moving n-1 disks from the from_rod to the aux_rod, then moving the remaining disk from the from_rod to the to_rod, and finally moving the n-1 disks from the aux_rod to the to_rod.
 Each move is printed with a step number that is incremented each time a disk is moved.